String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 The fact that the 34-residue \reef{eq:Ressq34MT} has poles also in the 234- and 345-channels complicates the bottom-up construction of the 6-point amplitude slightly; this is due to the gluon exchange in the 34-channel.
 However, we can write an ansatz for 6-point EFT amplitude $\mathbb{Z}_1$ that gets all the 3-particle poles and double poles (types 1 and 2 above) correct and parametrizes the 34-pole fully generally:

 The $g^4$-term is simply the leading-order SYM result from \reef{LO}.
 By construction, the pole terms involving $f$ ensure that the residues of the 3-particle poles and the double poles are correct.
-As an ansatz to capture the $s_{34} = 0$ pole, we include the function $G_6$.
-This is a polynomial in the 6-particle Mandelstam variables, which we discuss in the following.
+As an ansatz to capture the $s_{34} = 0$ pole, we include the function $G_6$, soon to be determined.
 Afterwards, we turn to the polynomial terms $\text{CT}_6$, which parametrize the 6-point local contact terms.

 {\bf Fixing $G_6$ and the 34-pole Terms.} Naively, the most general ansatz for $G_6$ consists of all independent polynomials in a choice of nine independent Mandelstam variables, e.g.~

 and a choice of the independent Levi–Civita contractions